SmartgridReady/SGrJava/doc/doc/README_blocktransfer.md

-# CommHandler4Modbus - Blocktransfer Implementation
+# CommHandler Modbus - Blocktransfer Implementation

 ## General description
 Modbus blocktransfer is a feature that improves the performance of the modbus communication.